20 Best Freelance Websites in the UK (2026 Edition)

 Which freelance platform has the lowest fees?

-Toptal and YunoJuno charge freelancers nothing — clients pay the platform fees instead.
-Among platforms that do charge freelancers, Malt (0–10%) and Freelancer.com (10%) have the lowest rates.
+Toptal, YunoJuno, Twine, Contra, Hubstaff Talent, LinkedIn Services, TaskRabbit, and Wellfound all charge freelancers nothing — clients pay the platform fees instead, or there are no fees at all.
+Among platforms that do charge freelancers, Guru (8.95%) and Malt (0–10%) have the lowest rates.

 Is Fiverr or Upwork better for UK freelancers?